 The Medicare Prescription Drug, Improvement, and Modernization Act of 2003 (MMA) added a new outpatient prescription drug benefit, Part D, to the Medicare program.
 As the payer of last resort, ADAPs must ensure that any Medicare Part D-eligible client is enrolled in Part D and that ADAP is not paying for their Part D expenses.
-As of December 31, 2012: 39 ADAPs paid Part D co-payments; 31 paid deductibles; 22 paid premiums; and 36 paid for medications on their ADAP formularies when clients reach the Part D coverage gap (or “doughnut hole”).
-A provision of the ACA changed the relationship between ADAPs and Medicare.
+As of December 31, 2012: 39 ADAPs paid Part D co-payments; 31 paid deductibles; 22 paid premiums; and 36 paid for medications on their ADAP formularies when clients reach the Part D coverage gap (or “doughnut hole”).8 A provision of the ACA changed the relationship between ADAPs and Medicare.
 As of January 1, 2011, payments made by ADAPs on behalf of a Medicare Part D beneficiary are now allowed to count toward “TrOOP” (a beneficiary’s true out-of-pocket costs), allowing the client to pass through the doughnut hole into catastrophic coverage.13

 ADAPs continue to play a critical role in providing prescription drugs to low-income people living with HIV who have limited or no access elsewhere.
 In addition, ADAPs often serve as a bridge to other care and support services.
 As the number of people living with HIV has increased in the U.S., largely due to advances in HIV treatment, so, too, has the need for ADAPs.
 ADAPs have recently felt additional strains due to the challenging national and state fiscal conditions, leading to the provision of emergency funding for ADAPs in 2010, 2011, 2012, and 2013.
-Despite this assistance, ADAPs will likely continue to face significant pressure, waiting lists may re-emerge, and other cost-containment measures may persist.
-Looking ahead, there are several key developments that will affect ADAPs in the coming years, including full implementation of the ACA by 2014 and the future of the Ryan White authorizing legislation.
+Despite this assistance, ADAPs will likely continue to face significant pressure, waiting lists may re-emerge in more states, and other cost-containment measures may persist.
+Looking ahead, there are several key developments that will affect ADAPs in the coming years, including full implementation of the ACA and the future of the Ryan White authorizing legislation.